-Trade Accounts Receivable and Contract balances
+Trade Accounts Receivable and Contract Balances

-We classify our right to consideration in exchange for deliverables as either a receivable or a contract asset.
+We classify our right to consideration in exchange for goods and services as either a receivable or a contract asset.
 A receivable is a right to consideration that is unconditional (i.e. only the passage of time is required before payment is due).
-We present such receivables in Trade accounts receivable, net in our unaudited consolidated balance sheet at their net estimated realizable value.
+We present such receivables in trade accounts receivable, net in our unaudited consolidated balance sheet at their net estimated realizable value.
 The Company maintains an allowance for doubtful accounts to provide for the estimated amount of receivables that will not be collected.
-The allowance is estimated based on management's evaluation of the contracts involved and the financial condition of clients.
-Factors the Company considers include, but are not limited to client type (governmental or commercial client), historical performance, historical collection trends and general economic conditions.
-Trade accounts receivables are generally collected within 12 months.
-The allowance is increased by the Company's provision for doubtful accounts, which is charged against income.
+If warranted, the allowance is increased by the Company's provision for doubtful accounts, which is charged against income.
 All recoveries on receivables previously charged off are included in income, while direct charge-offs of receivables are deducted from the allowance.